-The annual average wind speed data were sourced from the Global Wind Atlas 3.0 (GWA 3.0) developed by DTU in collaboration with other international institutes (Figure 4).
-The dataset provides wind climatology layers at a 250 m grid cell resolution and hub heights of 50 m, 100 m and 200 m above ground level.
+The annual average wind speed data were sourced from the Global Wind Atlas (GWA 1.0) developed by DTU in collaboration with IRENA and other international institutes (Figure 4).
+The dataset provides wind climatology layers at a 1 km grid cell resolution and hub heights of 50 m, 100 m and 200 m above ground level.

-The layers were produced using DTU's Wind Atlas Analysis and Application Program (WAsP) micro-scale model with reanalysis data.
+The layers were produced using DTU's Wind Atlas Analysis and Application Program (WASP) micro-scale model with reanalysis data.
 Sources for the reanalysis data included Climate Forecasting System Reanalysis (CFSR), Climate Four-Dimensional Data Assimilation (C-FDDA), Modern-Era Retrospective Analysis for Research and Applications (MERRA), and the European Centre for Medium-Range Weather Forecasts Reanalysis (ECMWF).
-The data produced capture the small-scale spatial variability of wind speeds due to high-resolution terrain elevation, surface roughness, and the roughness change effects (Davis et al., 2023).
+The data produced capture the small-scale spatial variability of wind speeds due to high-resolution terrain elevation, surface roughness, and the roughness change effects (Badger et al., 2015).

 Hourly long-term wind speeds and directions at hub heights of 10 m, 50 m and 100 m were extracted for each identified zone from the ECMWF's ERA-5 historical observations reanalysis database, at a resolution of approximately 30 km.
 These data cover the period from 1979 to within five days of the present time (ECMWF, 2019).
 For this assessment, data from 2010 to 2021 were obtained through Vortex.
 These data were used to calculate the TMY data, as explained in section 2.2.
-Since the reanalyses usually fail to represent local climatic conditions, due their coarse spatial resolution, they were corrected for spatial biases using the global wind atlas approach proposed by (Gruber et al., 2020).
+Since the reanalyses usually fail to represent local climatic conditions, due their coarse spatial resolution, they were corrected for spatial biases using the global wind atlas approach proposed by (Gruber et al., 2022).

-Figure 4 Annual average wind speed in Georgia
+Figure 4 Annual average wind speed in Colombia

-Source: Global Wind Atlas; (DTU, 2023); base map: UN boundaries.
+Source: Global Wind Atlas (DTU, 2015); base map: UN Global Boundaries L06.
+Maps also available from the IRENA Global Atlas for Renewable Energy.

 Notes: km = kilometre; m = metres; m/s = metres per second.